Why Your Credit Card Application Is Declined: Common Reasons Explained

 Every lender has their own policies for obtaining a free credit card.
 Understanding these factors and taking proactive steps to address potential concerns can significantly improve your chances of a successful credit card application.

-1. Low credit score
+1. Low Credit Score

 Having a credit score below 750 poses a significant hurdle for credit card approval.
 Lenders closely monitor your credit history, and any proof of multiple loans, frequent credit card applications, delayed EMI payments, or previous loan defaults can adversely impact your creditworthiness.
 A lack of loan history can be perceived as a risk, as there's no track record to evaluate your reliability in repaying borrowed amounts.

-Must Read: Benefits & Building Credit Score
+Also Read: Benefits & Building Credit Score

-2. Low income
+2. Low Income

 While various lenders offer credit cards, your income is pivotal in determining your eligibility.
 Beyond merely having a source of income, it needs to align with the lender's criteria for repayment capacity.
 Meeting these income requirements is crucial, and you'll typically need to submit supporting documents like Form 16, salary slips, or income tax returns during the application process.
 Falling within the specified income requirements increases the likelihood of rejection.